qhoste/customskins/README.md

 # Known issues
 - Pixel bugs on the hecarim skins, will fix it once I get my laptop back.
+If there are any bugs or issues you encounter make sure to DM me on discord!

 # NOTE
 Most of the custom skins are made by request and for free!